microsoft/MSIX-PackageSupportFramework/README.md

 In order to specify what scripts will run for each packaged exe you will need to modify the config.json file.
 To tell PSF to run a script before the execution of the packaged exe add a configuration item called "startScript".
 To tell PSF to run a script after the packaged exe finishes add a configuration item called "endScript".

 #### Script configuration items
-The following are the configuration items avalible for the scripts.
+The following are the configuration items available for the scripts.
 The ending script ignores the following configuration items: waitForScriptToFinish, and stopOnScriptError.

 | Key name                | Value type | Required?                |
 |-------------------------|------------|--------------------------|